abTec/nopCommerce/README.md

 Later on I've become a **.NET developer**.
 YEAH!
 C# is the best language in the world!
 Ask Steve!
 ![.NET .NET .NET](http://nopcommerce.abtec.cz/steve.gif)

 I was working on many cool projects within my career.
 Hey did you see some [2018 World Cup](https://en.wikipedia.org/wiki/2018_FIFA_World_Cup) football match in Russia?
 Our cool .NET hardcore system was running during the each match.
-You can read more about my on my [linkedin profile](https://www.linkedin.com/in/andrejbeles/)
+You can read more about me on my [linkedin profile](https://www.linkedin.com/in/andrejbeles/)

 But in last few years I have totally fall in love with nopCommerce.
 I was playing with it since version 2.x.
 The last projects that I can mentioned are: